gardener/dashboard/docs/development/local-setup.md

 yarn serve
 ```

+To start the frontend server, you have two options for handling the server certificate:

-Before starting the frontend server for the first time, you need to run `yarn setup` in the frontend directory to generate a server certificate.
+1. **Recommended Method**: Run `yarn setup` in the frontend directory to generate a server certificate before starting the frontend server for the first time.
 This certificate is issued by a CA that is automatically added to the keychain on macOS.
 If you prefer not to add it to the keychain, you can use the `--skip-keychain` flag.

+2. **Alternative Method**: If you prefer not to run `yarn setup`, a temporary self-signed certificate will be generated automatically.
+This certificate will not be added to the keychain.
+Note that you will need to click through the insecure warning in your browser to access the dashboard.

 We need to start a TLS dev server because we use cookie names with `__Host-` prefix.
 This requires the secure attribute to be set.
 For more information, see [OWASP Host Prefix](https://owasp.org/www-project-web-security-testing-guide/v41/4-Web_Application_Security_Testing/06-Session_Management_Testing/02-Testing_for_Cookies_Attributes#host-prefix).

 Start the [`frontend`](../../frontend) dev server (`https://localhost:8443`) with https and hot reload enabled.